About

 The faculty of the Department of International Literary and Cultural Studies are dedicated to teaching and researching world literatures, cinemas and cultures.
 Students may also study the following languages, from beginning to advanced levels: Arabic, Chinese, German, Hebrew, Japanese, and Russian.

-All of the major programs in the department develop not only strong language skills but also those of critical analysis, research, interpretation, and writing.
+All of the majors within the department develop not only strong language skills but also those of critical analysis, research, interpretation, and writing.
 These skills are applied to an understanding of global cultures within their historical and social contexts that equip students to engage with a wide variety of international and transnational issues in a critical and informed manner.

 Related Programs